13 Things That Will Happen When Prince Charles Becomes King

 Prince Charles might not be King Charles

 “Charles” was an interesting choice for Queen Elizabeth to name her future heir, because the first two King Charles are associated with the 17th-century English Civil War, when the monarchy was ousted for the first and only time in British history.
 Charles I was beheaded, although Charles II was eventually restored to the throne and well-liked.
 But Elizabeth, who kept her given name as Queen, was actually unusual in doing so: Most other British monarchs change their names upon taking the throne.
 For example, Queen Victoria’s first name was Alexandrina.
+(Find out more fascinating facts about Queen Victoria that most people don’t know.)
 That said, “the Prince of Wales has been known by the public as Prince Charles for his whole life, so it is certainly possible that he will retain Charles as his regnal name as King,” Harris says, making him King Charles III.
 “Charles also has the option of choosing one of his middle names.
 If he were to choose George, he would be George VII, with his grandson Prince George of Cambridge likely to eventually become George VIII.”

 Charles may change one of his titles

 His first name may not be the only part of his title Prince Charles changes when he becomes King.
 The full title of the current sovereign is “Elizabeth the Second, by the Grace of God, of the United Kingdom of Great Britain and Northern Ireland, and of Her other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith.”
 That’s a mouthful, but there’s one part of it—one little word, actually—Charles has an issue with.
 “Prince Charles has taken a strong interest in interfaith dialog, and there has been speculation that he would prefer the title of Defender of Faiths [or Faith] rather than Defender of the Faith,” Harris says.